 The number on the scales can give you a general picture of your cat’s weight, however as we have already noted, cats come in all shapes and sizes and therefore instead of focusing entirely on a number on the scales, a better way to determine if your cat is overweight or underweight is to go by look and feel.

-- The same goes for the spine, you should be able to feel it when you run your fingers along the back, but it shouldn’t be overly obvious.
+- The same goes for the spine, you should be able to feel it when you run your fingers along the back, but it shouldn’t be overly noticeable.
 If you stand over your cat, you should see the torso tuck in where the ribs finish.
-An exaggerated tuck is a sign of an underweight cat, overweight cats may have no tuck at all.
+An exaggerated tuck is a sign of an underweight cat; overweight cats may have no tuck at all.

 - Veterinarians usually routinely weigh cats during visits, it is a good idea to make a note of your cat’s weight when he is fit and well so that you can use this number to determine any weight gain or weight loss in the future.
 Make a file for your cat where all of his veterinary papers are stored and keep a note of his healthy weight in there.